dfernandezramos/dfernandezramos.github.io/content/posts/imposter.md

 You forgot something, David.
 You were not wrong but you also were not right.

 So that is the reason I am still almost an imposter and I want to fix it by sharing my knowledge with calm and a relaxing cup of "café con leche" in my "habitación" (spanish joke) because I think that will help me retaining that theoretical part I need to improve as a developer.
 I hope we all enjoy this blog and it would be amazing if I can help anyone with it.
+Promise I will try to post something monthly!

 See you all in the next post!